featurehub-io/featurehub/sdks/client-csharp/FeatureHubSDK/README.md

 # FeatureHubSDK

-This library is the client SDK for the [https://featurehub.io](FeatureHub) open source project, which brings you Cloud Native Feature Flag management, A/B experiments and remote configuration.
+Welcome to the C# SDK implementation for [FeatureHub.io](https://featurehub.io) - Open source Feature flags management, A/B testing and remote configuration platform.

-It is specifically targeted at server-side applications, REST servers, web applications and so forth.
-As such it focuses on providing near-realtime updates to features rather than surfacing polling functionality that would be normally used in Browsers and Mobile.
-We recommend that you always request *Client-Evaluated API Keys* when requesting your API key via the `API Keys` section in FeatureHub's Management Repository console.

 ## SDK features
 Details about what general features are available in SDKs from FeatureHub are [available here](https://docs.featurehub.io/#sdks).